 talk to the council about how they can help you

 contact the police if you are concerned you are being harassed or illegally evicted

 View more information on the steps you can take if you're being evicted.

 What if I live with my landlord?

-If you live with your landlord, then they won't need to get a court order before they can evict you.
+If you live with your landlord, they won't need to get a court order before they can evict you.
 However, your landlord should give you proper and reasonable notice that they want you to leave.

-Last updated: 24 January 2021
+Last updated: 16 June 2021